dinismf/cpp_pinball/README.md

 ## Description

-Basic pinball game developed in C++ as an assignment for the AI &amp; Physics Modelling module during BSc degree.
+Pinball game developed in C++ as an assignment for the AI &amp; Physics Modelling module during BSc degree.
-The project uses SFML for sprite rendering, whereas the code for physics, such as collision detection, impulses and movement mechanics was developed without frameworks.
+The project uses SFML for sprite rendering and a simple custom 2D physics framework for collision detection and impulse generation between circles, rectangles and rotated rectangles.
+Movement mechanics also follows EULER method for integration.

 Date: 2014